 Lectures on Financial Economics

-These notes are still underground.
-Economic motivation and intuition are not always developed as they would deserve, some derivations are inelegant, and sometimes, the English is a bit informal.
-Moreover, I still have to include material on monetary models of asset prices, theories of the nominal and the real term structure of interest rates, bubbles, asset prices implications of overlapping generations models, or financial frictions and their interconnections with business cycle developments.
+This manuscript is still incomplete.
+Economic motivation and intuition are not always developed as they would deserve, some derivations are inelegant and, sometimes, the presentation is still a bit informal.
+Moreover, I still have to include material on monetary models of asset prices, theories of the nominal and the real term structure of interest rates, bubbles, asset prices implications of overlapping generations models, theories of decentralized markets, limits to arbitrage, agency problems in continuous time, or financial frictions and their interconnections with business cycle developments.
 Finally, I need to include more extensive surveys for each topic I cover, especially in Chapters 1, 3, 5, 6, and 10.
-Of the 13 Chapters I have already drafted, Chapters 1 and 6 are those in need of the most serious revamp.
-I plan to revise these notes to fill all these gaps.
-Meanwhile, any comments on this version are more than welcome.
+Of the 13 Chapters I have already drafted, Chapter 6 (and the Preface!) are those in need of the most serious revamp.
+I am working towards revising these notes and filling these gaps.
+Meanwhile, any comments on this version of my work are more than welcome.